rricharz/pi-top-setup/README.md

 This repository includes information and programs to use Raspbian Stretch on the pi-top laptop (version 1 and 2) and the pi-topCEED.

+The help of @pi-top and especially @m-roberts to get this to work is very much appreciated.

 The pi-top Device Manager, which handles the pi-top hardware (hub) and the pi-top accessories (pi-topSPEAKER and pi-topPULSE) is now available for Raspbian Stretch.
 This is the recommended way to use the pi-top with Raspbian.
 The documentation can be found at the [pi-top repository](http:github.com/pi-top).
 You can also find instructions there on how to install the pi-topSPEAKER, pi-topPULSE and Alexa service.
+The pi-top Device Manager also supports pushing the power button for a second as a means to turn the turn the pi-top off.

 > **Important!**
 > If you have used